jollyjerr/knowledge/programming/machine-learning/pca.md

 - Curse of dimensionality

 It is difficult to fit data well when the dimension of features is large.
 (In a high-dimensional space, the data might become more and more sparse.
-With sparse data, there is an increased chance of overfitting.)
+With sparse data, there is an increased chance of over fitting.)

 PCA can find the interesting features, defined by the features with the most variance.